1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Public and private animal shelters in North Carolina that are licensed and seeking facility improvements to maintain compliance with state inspection standards.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public and private animal shelters in North Carolina that are licensed and seeking facility improvements to maintain compliance with state inspection standards.
+Confirm the full requirements in the official notice before applying.